 Federal financial aid regulations require that Bethel University return excess Title IV money to students.
-The credit balance that exceeds the current and anticipated semester costs (registered semester courses and related fees) will be mailed automatically to students within 14 days of the Business Office receiving the funds.
-Bethel is not able to retain current-year Title IV funds for a prior-year balance.
+Title IV funds that exceed the current and anticipated semester costs (registered semester courses and related fees) will be automatically mailed to students within 14 days of the Business Office receiving the funds.